acl-devsign-winter-2018/classwork/frontend/week01_react-webpack-spa/class01_webpack-react/WEBPACK.md

 ### Change `eslint` to better work with `react` and `babel`

-1. `npm i eslint-plugin-babel eslint-plugin-react -D`
+1. `npm i babel-eslint eslint-plugin-babel eslint-plugin-react -D`
 1. Refer to class example for setup of `.eslintrc`.
 Main changes:
     1. Extend react plugin: